 Less than one per cent of the world’s refugees live here in the UK.

 4. Europe has a long history of migration.
-But The European Refugee Crisis is something new
+But the current European refugee crisis is something new.

 In 2015, over one million people came to Europe to seek refuge.

 Refugees fleeing conflict in Syria, Iraq, and Afghanistan form the vast majority of people seeking asylum.
 Though there is also a large contingent of people from African and Balkan countries.

 Desperate people often pay a large amount of money for the chance to reach Europe.
 In many cases it’s a very dangerous journey.

 The arrival of these people is not new.
 Migration in and out of Europe is a longstanding trend, but what is new is the scale of arrivals.

 5. For those refugees who do make it to the UK, their lives can still be tough

 The UK received only 38,878 applications for asylum in 2015.
 That might sound like a lot but it’s less than the population of Bath, Carlisle or Galway.

 Just 39 per cent of asylum applications made during this year were granted at the initial stage.
 Many people are initially refused because it is difficult to provide the evidence needed to prove they are a refugee.